eficode-academy/rf-advanced-web-katas/exercises/07-slider.md

   - Use `Exit For Loop If` as soon as the loop reaches the wanted value.
   - Otherwise, keep moving the slider, bit by bit, to the right.
 - Add `Change Important Number` call to your `Fill All Form Fields` keyword, and set it to go to 15.
+- Implement a keyword that submits your form and validates that the submission succeeded.

 ---